georgeflanagin/funiq/README.md

 `--include-hidden` :: This switch is generally off, and hidden files
     will be excluded.
 They are often part of a git repo, or a part of some program's cache.
-Why bother?
+IOW, why bother?

 `--limit` :: if set, the program will stop scanning after this many files
     are stat-ed.
 This switch facilitates testing.